-The reporting descriptions of the widgets dynamically highlight important and specific performance during the date range you have selected for your dashboard.
+The widget summaries of the widgets dynamically highlight important and specific performance during the date range you have selected for your dashboard.

-For example, the reporting description in the Prospect: Top Offers widget will report on the number of active offers associated with the account and the number of opens or clicks for all offers during the date range selected for your dashboard.
+For example, the widget summary in the Prospect: Top Offers widget will report on the number of active offers associated with the account and the number of opens or clicks for all offers during the date range selected for your dashboard.

 Within the dashboard, each widget can be in one of three states: Empty, No Data, and Data, depending on the entity it is reporting on and the amount of data available.